AnkitRana26/esqido-clone/README.md

 <h2>Cart Section</h2>
 1.At every page user can access cart section through Navbar.
 2.User can add items to cart and can also delete if needed.
-We have also added Coupon feature through cart section.
+We have also added Coupon feature through Cart section.

 !['Cart'](https://miro.medium.com/max/1100/1*ExLW1gW8EqhZaUYDLPVEQg.webp)